jsstrn/notes/content/notes/jest-match-name-tests.md

 ---
 title: "Run tests that match a describe block"
 summary: "How to run tests that only match the name in the describe block"
-categories: ["development"]
+categories: ["developer"]
 tags: ["jest", "javascript"]
 ---

 Very often I come across a situation where I'd like to only run a certain subset of tests in a describe block, usually when I'm trying to debug some code.

 If the describe block you want to run contains the word "Fizz Buzz"